eichblatt/coronavirus/docs/index_base.md

 US Population and non-covid death rates from [the US census website](https://www.census.gov/programs-surveys/popest.html)

-World Population covid death rates from [corona-api.com](https://corona-api.com/countries)
+World Population and covid death rates from [Our World In Data](https://ourworldindata.org/covid-deaths)